Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

 In Myanmar, Rohingya watched livestreams of the hearing on smartphones, The Washington Post reported.

 "The government has no shame," 23 year-old Ro Nur Deen told the Post.
-"They have no transparency and no accountability, but finally we are excited that the world can see the truth at the ICJ."
+"They have no transparency and no accountability, but finally, we are excited that the world can see the truth at the ICJ."

 Gambia's legal team told the court that after the crackdown that forced so many to cross the border, an estimated 600,000 Rohingya remain in Myanmar, citing a recent U.N. fact-finding mission that concluded they "remain under serious risk of genocide."